gplately.SeafloorGrid

 • file_collection (str, default="") – A string to identify the plate model used (will be automated later).

-• refinement_levels (int, default=5) – Control the number of points in the icosahedral mesh (higher integer means higher resolution of continent masks).
+• refinement_levels (int, default=6) – Control the number of points in the icosahedral mesh (higher integer means higher resolution of initial ocean basin).

 • ridge_sampling (float, default=0.5) – Spatial resolution (in degrees) at which points that emerge from ridges are tessellated.